 Staff are expected to demonstrate a high level of understanding of the children/young people's needs and opinions.
-Where ever possible the children/young people's wishes will be taken into account when making decisions.
+Wherever possible the children and young people's wishes will be considered when making decisions.

 Anti-discrimination and the children's rights